astralvitz/gm/README.md

 ### Thurs Sep 22, 2022
 Grateful for my heart, lungs, muscles and whole body for working so well.
 Running two miles straight consistently now!

+### Fri Sep 23, 2023
+Grateful for the changing seasons despite it restricting my outdoor plans.